analuisadev/analuisadev/README.md

 I'm student of front-end development and content creator of Instagram

 - 👩‍💻 In love for Front-End and UX Designer
-- 👩‍🎓 Self-taught programming student!
+- 👩‍🎓 Self-taught programming student
-- 🤝 I am looking to collaborate in the creation and development of projects to expand my skills and experience!
+- 🤝 I am looking to collaborate in the creation and development of projects to expand my skills and experience
-- 🐭 In love for rats and Leopard gecko
+- 🐭 I love for rats and Leopard gecko
 - 📖 Reader

 <div align="center">